grunwaldlab/demulticoder/README.md

-# Demulticoder R package
+# Demulticoder-An R package to streamline metabarcoding analyses using DADA2

 <img src="man/figures/logo.png" align="right" height="139" alt="" />

-**This package is actively under development.
+*This package is actively under development.
 Until this message has been removed, use with caution.
-Additional testing, documentation, and examples are in progress.**
+Additional testing, documentation, and examples are in progress.*

 ### Introduction